xhartonx/Airbnb_Booking_Rates_Prediction/README.md

    - AUC for the best model: **0.88**.

 4. **Insights**
-   - Text mining highlighted impactful keywords for optimizing property descriptions.
+   - Text mining highlighted impactful keywords for improving property descriptions.
    - Proximity to airports and popular attractions significantly influences booking rates.

 ---

 ## Exploratory Data Analysis
-1. **Amenities Clustering**: Listings with Cluster 2 amenities are most popular.
+1. **Amenities Clustering**: We clustered amenities into 10 groups to assess their impact on availability.
+Listings with Cluster 2 amenities tend to have higher bookings across most markets, while Seattle hosts favor Cluster 7 for better occupancy
 <img width="700" alt="cluster" src="https://github.com/user-attachments/assets/858211a4-37a4-4310-aa0a-23041981ac67">

 2. **Proximity Analysis**: Listings farther from airports tend to have lower booking rates.